cu-mkp/edition-webpages/docs/how-to-use.md

 Research Essays clarify the text of the manuscript, provide material, technical, and historical context, and describe student reconstructions in the Making and Knowing Laboratory.

 The Essays can be accessed directly in two places: 1) within the manuscript pages and 2) in a dedicated index.
 They can also be found in the [List of Entries](/entries).
+A search of any term (including author names and Essay titles) in the Search function will return results for the Research Essays.

 In the dual-pane display of the manuscript, click on the <i class="fas fa-flask"></i> essay icon to the right of the entry heading to access the essay.